-Wasatch Crest Business Development Representative, Steve Novelli, shared his recovery story with us.
+Wasatch Crest team member, Steve Novelli, shared his recovery story with us.
 You can watch him tell his story and read his inspiring narrative below.

 My name is Steve Novelli, and I am an alcoholic in long-term recovery.
 I want to start off by saying that my alcoholism is the greatest thing that’s ever happened to me.
 I may identify as an alcoholic, but my “alcohol” comes in many forms.
 Every single day for over eleven years, I was in a constant cycle of using and finding means to get more.

 Looking back at my childhood, I understand now that my addictive behavior started at a young age.
 Early on, I wanted more of everything.
 Even in my youth, I was always chasing the next fix, and I didn’t care who I had to hurt along the way to get exactly what I wanted.
 I was the guy who everybody raises their children not to be like.

 I faced many years of active addiction, and during that time I tried every way possible to get sober.
 Despite my efforts, sobriety never stuck.
 I didn’t think there was a way out.
 Rock bottom was something I experienced many times, and I was comfortable living in that state.